benfen/kapture/README.md

 ./kapture.sh kapture-spam-my-namespace 3
 ```

 That's it!
-This will create a single load store generation that will write to various kafka topics, which then get fed
-into a redis in-memory data store (if the Redis is deployed).
-It will trigger a wide variety of JVM, disk, Memory, and I/O patterns
-proportional to the number of load generators, i.e., the number of petstore transactions which are generated.
+This will create a single load store generation that will write to various kafka topics.
+It will trigger a wide variety of JVM, disk, Memory, and I/O patterns proportional to the number of load generators, i.e., the number of petstore transactions which are generated.

 For further configuration, try running `./kapture.sh --help` to see other configuration options specifics to the BigPetStore implementation.

+### Deploying Redis

+By default, Kapture doesn't deploy Redis as part of its minimalistic approach.
+If you want to include Redis as part of your deployment, just run `./kapture.sh kapture-spam-my-namespace 3 --deploy-redis`.
+That will start up Kapture with a basic Redis configuration that listens to Kafka for messages.

 ## How do I scale up the load?

 Right now, Kafka, Redis, and the load generator can be scaled up.
 To scale up Kafka: `kubectl scale StatefulSet kafka --replicas=$REPLICA_COUNT -n kapture-spam-my-namespace`

-Before trying to scale up Redis, make sure to run`./kapture.sh kapture-spam-my-namespace --deploy-redis` to make sure Redis is deployed on your cluster!
-Then, just run `kubectl scale --replicas=$REPLICA_COUNT rc redis -n kapture-spam-my-namespace`!
+To scale Redis, just run `kubectl scale --replicas=$REPLICA_COUNT rc redis -n kapture-spam-my-namespace`!

-To increase the amount of load on the system, run: `kubectl scale Deployment data-loader -n kapture-spam-my-namespace --replicas $REPLICA_COUNT`
+To increase the amount of load on the system, run: `kubectl scale Deployment data-loader --replicas $REPLICA_COUNT -n kapture-spam-my-namespace`

 ## What if I want to test a more advanced scenario ?